ditrit/OGrEE-Core/other/man/for.md

 In the 3rd type, an internal iterator is created and will iterate the range of the variable or expression given.
 For now the return value of a for loop is NULL.

+NOTE

+    the syntax: for var in expression; commands; done can only iterate through user made arrays at this time

 EXAMPLE